CENGNeers Go International by attending KubeCon +CloudNativeCon

 CENGN puts on our own events to accelerate education and further continue to grow and improve the ICT community as well.
 We believe it is important for those within the networking field, as well as those entering the field to stay up to date on the most recent distributions and improvements in networking.
 These events also provide the opportunity for our engineers to share their knowledge and show off their accomplishments.
 CENGN provides a variety of events through out the year such as local meetups, multiple training seminars as well as the annual CENGN Summit.

-Click the button below to view our event calendar and start saving the dates!
+Click here to view our event calendar and start saving the dates!

 Become part of CENGN’s and Linux Foundation’s Open Source Networking Meetup in Ottawa!
 Click the button below to see our meetup page.